OMGDuke/twitch-tv-guide/README.md

 # twitch-tv-guide
-Playing with the twtich tv api with react.
+Playing with the twitch tv api with react.